 Euroairport has flights to/from many major European cities.
 You can get to the city from the airport by taking the 5o bus.
 This takes you from right outside the arrivals hall to Basel SBB, the main Swiss/French railway station.
 From there you can pick up trams and buses to pretty much anywhere in the city.

 Most hotels offer a “mobility ticket” which will give you free transport on the trams and buses in the city.
 We cannot encourage you enough to take advantage of the clean, safe and efficient public transport in Basel.
 Trams or buses will get you to within a five-minute walk of where you need to be.
 Taxis are widely available but very expensive.

 You can get by in Basel as an English-speaker without too much trouble.
 Most of the younger generation speak at least some English.
 If you know a few words of German, it won’t do you any harm.
 However, don’t be alarmed when you hear Baslers conversing in language totally unrecognisable from any German you learned at school.
 Swiss German has many different dialects and Baseldytsch (Basel German) is near incomprehensible even to many native Germans.
 In fact, I have known Swiss people from outside Basel tell me that the Basel dialect sounds strange to them!

 This article contains many links and resources to help you plan your trip to Basel.
 Some of them are in German but the “Translate page” function on Google Chrome will usually work sufficiently well.
-For further reading, there are also some great tips and travel guides for Basel from Nomadic Matt, 2FoodTrippers and StefanRTW.
 You can also visit the Basel Tourism site itself.